oomph-lib/oomph-lib/README.md

 # Now add the first executable: Specify the name of the
 # executable, the sources and the oomph-lib libraries
 # required.
 (This is a solid mechanics problem so we need
-# oomph-lib's generic library, the constitutive equations
+# oomph-lib's generic library, the meshes library, the
-# library, and the solid mechanics library)
+# constitutive equations library, and the solid mechanics library)
 oomph_add_executable(
   NAME mesh_gluing
   SOURCES mesh_gluing.cc glued_mesh_stuff.h
-  LIBRARIES oomph::solid oomph::constitutive oomph::generic)
+  LIBRARIES oomph::solid oomph::constitutive oomph::meshes oomph::generic)

 # Now add the second executable: Specify the name of the
 # executable, the sources and the oomph-lib libraries
 # required.
 (This is a solid mechanics problem so we need
-# oomph-lib's generic library, the constitutive equations
+# oomph-lib's generic library, the meshes library, the
-# library, and the solid mechanics library)
+# constitutive equations library, and the solid mechanics library)
 oomph_add_executable(
   NAME mesh_gluing2
   SOURCES mesh_gluing2.cc glued_mesh_stuff.h
-  LIBRARIES oomph::solid oomph::constitutive oomph::generic)
+  LIBRARIES oomph::solid oomph::constitutive oomph::meshes oomph::generic)

 # Say bye bye (if asked to)
 message(VERBOSE "Leaving mesh_gluing subdirectory")